Limenius/LiformBundle/README.md

 ## Installation

-First and foremost, note that you have a complete example with React, Webpack and Symfony Standard Edition at [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) ready for you.
+First and foremost, note that you have a complete example with React, Webpack and Symfony Standard Edition at [Limenius/symfony-react-sandbox](https://github.com/Limenius/symfony-react-sandbox) ready for you, which includes an example of usage of this bundle.

 Feel free to clone it, run it, experiment, and copy the pieces you need to your project.
 Being this bundle a frontend-oriented bundle, you are expected to have a compatible frontend setup.

 ### Step 1: Download the Bundle